Enable and Disable AirPort Wireless from the Command Line in Mac OS X

 networksetup -setairportpower airport off

-Note that you may need to specify the device port rather than ‘airport’, for example en1 or en0:
+The device name could be airport, en0, en1, etc, depending on the Mac hardware and the version of OS X. Thus, you may need to specify the device port rather than ‘airport’, for example en1 or en0:

 networksetup -setairportpower en0 off